shaglama/fire/README.md

 A list of currently working (at least partially) commands include:

+./fire --info
+this show the state of the blockchain and whether the node is synced.
+Also shows forging status.

 ./fire --uninstall

 this will remove Fire from your system

 ./fire --viewFireStatus